Torbraw/prisma-drizzle-lnl/README.md

 - `npm run prisma:generate` to generate the Prisma client
 - `npm run prisma:migrate-deploy` to apply the migrations
 - `npm run prisma:seed` to seed the database
-- `npm run drizzle:generate` to generate the Drizzle migrations
 - `npm run drizzle:migrate` to apply the Drizzle migrations
 - `npm run drizzle:seed` to seed the database
 - `npm run dev` to start the server